LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Click on the codespaces magnifying glass, paste the `Key_Phrase` into the search bar.
 If you use the copy icon and paste the `Key_Phrase`, you'll need to hit backspace to remove the extra return.

-TO DO - put in a GIF showing making changes.

 Make the change and save the file.

 The source control icon now has a number showing.
 The number is how many different files in this Module that you have modified.
 Sometimes, more than one customization is added to a given file.